Liz-cloud/Automotive-Cybersecurity-Risk-driven-Testing-Requirements/README.md

 - Contains python script for Belt Status Module (BSM) , Door Control Modules (DCM) and Headlight Control Modules (HCM)
 - CAN Messages sent to BCM to trigger sessors on circuit
 - Associated log files for messages from sessions

+### Analysis Jupiter Notebook
+  - Analysis the BCM log files for the ECU communication and Fuzz tests